ashikurrahaman48/Mango-Vpn-/SECURITY.md

 ### Reporting Process

 1. **DO NOT** disclose the vulnerability publicly
-2. Send a detailed report to [your-security-email@domain.com] including:
-   - Description of the vulnerability
+2. Email your findings to our security team
+3. Include detailed information about:
+   - Vulnerability description
    - Steps to reproduce
    - Potential impact
-   - Any suggested fixes (if available)
+   - Suggested fixes (if any)

-### What to Expect
+### Response Timeline

-- Acknowledgment of your report within 48 hours
+- Initial response: Within 48 hours
+- Status updates: Every 72 hours
-- Regular updates on our investigation progress
+- Resolution timeline: Based on severity
-- Credit for responsible disclosure (if desired)
+  - Critical: 7 days
+  - High: 14 days
+  - Medium: 30 days
+  - Low: 60 days

 ## Supported Versions

+Only the latest major version receives security updates.

 | Version | Supported          |
 | ------- | ------------------ |